 Is Gamma's output accurate?

-Treat it as a first draft, not a source.
-In my test it confidently generated specific dollar figures and percentages with no citation — invented to fill the slide.
-Fact-check every number before you present it.
+Treat it as a first draft rather than a source.
+My prompt gave it no figures, so it generated its own — specific dollar amounts and percentages with no citation — to fill the slides.
+Treat any number it makes as a placeholder and fact-check it before you present.

 Is the free plan enough to try it?